gautami-jadoun/url_shortner/README.md

 # url_shortner
-This is apython development based project.
+This is a python development based project.